-The Admiralty Jurisdiction of the Court of First Instance includes the jurisdiction to hear and determine claims for damage done by a ship and claims for loss of life or personal injury.
-The Merchant Shipping (Collision Damage Liability and Salvage) Ordinance (Cap 508) (the CDLS Ordinance) enacts the provisions of the (now repealed) Maritime Conventions Act 1911 (UK).
-Accordingly, the doctrine of proportionate fault applies with respect to claims for property damage; 122 however, where loss of life or personal injury is suffered by a person on board a vessel owing to the fault of that vessel or of any other vessel, the liability of the owners of the vessels is joint and several.
+High Court Ordinance (Cap 4), Sections 12A(2)(f), (3)(b) and 12C.

+respect to claims for property damage; however, where loss of life or personal injury is suffered by a person on board a vessel owing to the fault of that vessel or of any other vessel, the liability of the owners of the vessels is joint and several.
 Rights of contribution between the owners of the vessels concerned are preserved.
 A vessel is not liable for damage or loss to which it has not contributed.
-It is not possible to establish degrees of fault, the liability is apportioned equally.
+If it is not possible to establish degrees of fault, the liability is apportioned equally.

 Collision claims will invariably be in tort, not contract.
-Hong Kong follows English law in that pure economic loss can only be recovered as a consequence of physical damage to, or interference with, property of the claimant.125
+Hong Kong follows English law in that pure economic loss can be recovered only as a consequence of physical damage to, or interference with, property of the claimant.

 There is a two-year limitation period for civil claims arising out of a collision.
-126
+135